supermomo668/Multi-class-Biological-Image-Segmentation-With-Deep-CNN/README.md

 Demonstration of Eye image segmentation using popular segmentation framework U-net to custom double U-net: from preparation, training, analysis

 ***workflow order (Logical)***

 0. Data Preparation & Visualization.ipynb
-1. L2_model-training.ipynb
+1. Training.ipynb
-2. L2-Testing& Analysis.ipynb
+2. Testing& Analysis.ipynb

 **Note:** Data is not provided due to proprietary reasons.
 Any consistent RGB images of your choosing would be compatible with the workflow given images and ground truth masks.